 Biggest Hospitals in Vermont

-Large hospitals offer internships, fellowships, and job opportunities to students and graduates of nursing schools in Vermont.
-The more large hospitals there are in a state, the more openings for nurses the state is likely to have.
-Vermont nursing schools often have partnerships with hospitals in their area.
-Below are two of the biggest hospitals in Vermont.
+Large hospitals offer internships, fellowships, and job opportunities to students and graduates of nursing schools.
+Vermont nursing schools often partner with specific hospitals nearby.
+Below spotlights two of the biggest hospitals in Vermont.

 - Rutland Regional Medical Center: Rutland Regional is the second largest hospital in the state and the largest community hospital.
 With 133 beds and over 1,600 employees, this hospital provides preventive, diagnostic, and rehabilitation services and employs providers in 37 specialized areas of medicine.
-The hospital also features high-quality equipment and treatment for cancer patients.
+The hospital also features state-of-the-art equipment and treatment for cancer patients.

 Additional Nursing Resources in Vermont

-As a branch of the national American Nurses Association, ANA-Vermont advocates for workplace standards for nurses, promotes safe, quality patient care, and implements professional development programs.
+- American Nurses Association Vermont: As a branch of the national American Nurses Association, ANA Vermont advocates for workplace standards for nurses, promotes safe, quality patient care, and implements professional development programs.
 This organization also helps nurses engage in decisions regarding policy, legislation, and workplace issues concerning occupational health and safety.

-VNIP is a nonprofit organization that consists of nursing leaders from across the state.
-This organization supports Vermont nursing professionals in the workplace through creating and implementing internships, mentorships, coaching, and other professional development trainings and programs.
+- Vermont Nurses in Partnership: A nonprofit organization that consists of nursing leaders from across the state, VNIP supports Vermont nursing professionals in the workplace through creating and implementing internships, mentorships, coaching, and other professional development trainings and programs.
 VNIP also connects nurses to other healthcare professionals across the state and around the world.

-A branch of the American Association of Nurse Anesthetists, VTANA advocates for registered nurse anesthetists in Vermont.
-The association's website includes student resources and links to local and national events related to the fields of anesthesiology and nursing.
+- Vermont Association of Nurse Anesthetists: A branch of the American Association of Nurse Anesthetists, VTANA advocates for registered nurse anesthetists in Vermont.
+The association's website includes student resources and links to local and national events related to the fields of anesthesiology and nursing

 Accredited Online Nursing Programs in Vermont